C6WX/Eggcode-Studios/Dev journal.md

 <br>Our research proved valuable in shaping our project.
 It gave us a clear and solid vision of what we wanted to create, providing a secure foundation for the entire development process.
 With a well-defined idea in place, we were able to identify exactly what needed to be done and estimate the time required for each task.
 This clarity allowed us to approach the project with confidence and efficiency, ensuring that all elements aligned with our overall goals and vision.</br>

+## What websites did I use?

+The main website I used was the unity documentation, specifically the documentation on instantiating objects and on using ienumerators and coroutines(Technologies, s.d.).

+The first website, on instantiating objects, helped me to create the bullets that the player shoots.
+The website taught me how to layout an instantiate script so that I can control the location of where the bullet spawns and the objects rotation.
+Also it showed me how to organise the objects so that all the bullets spawn inside of a parent to keep the hierarchy tidy instead of having it full of bullet clones.

+I found this website to be very informative on instantiating objects as it tells you everything there is to instantiating from the basics to setting the clones a parent object and setting the clones velocity when it spawns.

+The second website, on using ienumerators and coroutines, helped me to add reloading to the game as I needed to make a script that reloaded the player's bullets after a few seconds whenever they press R or when they run out of ammo.
+The website showed me how to use a coroutine to wait a specific amount of time by using yield return new WaitForSeconds(waitTime);.
+The website also shows how coroutines can be stopped using code, which I didn't need but I still found it interesting and good to know for future projects.

+I found this website to be very full on, this is because it goes very in depth on the ins and outs of coroutines even though I only needed the basics.
+However this isn't a bad thing since I can come back to read the rest of the website in the future when I need to use coroutines again.

 # How Did I Make It?